shibmaster/h2simulator/README.md

 # Usage
 *Obtain insolation data from the web:
   NREL NSRDB data viewer.
 Link: https://maps.nrel.gov/nsrdb-viewer (26.10.2021).
 Choose METEOSAT PSM v3, or similar for Europe.
 Click “Download Data” and select ‘point data download’.
 Then fill in credentials and pick desired data columns DNI & GHI, time span and interval from the respective model’s tab.
 Download data and open with spreadsheet manipulator.
 Make a column where DNI and GHI are added together and fill in the column numbers into the simulation configuration (A=col 1, B = col 2, etc.).Save file without header (numbers starting from first row) as csv.
-Fill in the filename in configuration.<br><br>
+Fill in the filename in configuration/solar input.<br><br>

 *Configure the components to be included in the simulated installtion under Configuration/General<br><br>